Scientific: Antigonon leptopus

 Disease and pests: None

-Additional comments: Nice tender vine for flower accent.
+Additional comments: In the Phoenix area, coral vine is a nice tender vine for subtle flower accent in oasis and mesic settings.
 Coral vine has tuberous roots that are reported to be edible.

-Invasive alert: Coral vine is list as a Category II invasive species in humid and tropical ecosystems.
+Invasive alert: Coral vine is listed as a Category II invasive plant species in humid and tropical ecosystems such as found in Florida and Hawaii.